 - Council housing

 Your Choice is a choice-based lettings service which lets you choose which property you want to apply for.

-Information about available properties is released every Thursday and can be found in Local Housing Offices, The Shields Gazette and on the South Tyneside Homes website:
+Information about available properties is released every Thursday and can be found in Local Housing Offices and on the South Tyneside Homes website:

 Adverts and the bidding process close on Monday at 12noon.
 If you have been short listed then you will be contacted within three days.